cognisant/Docs.DevelopmentProcess/README.md

 The main objective of these meetings is to identify improvements that could be made to the development process.

 During the sprint, the team uses the Retrospective Trello board to record any points they think should be discussed at the retrospective.
 At the meeting, the team will review all of the discussion points added to the board.
-If necessary, the team will attempt to think of a systematic method of addressing the point raised.
+If necessary, the team will attempt to think of a systematic method of addressing a point raised.
 Often discussion points are simply something to keep in mind during future sprints, or a small problem that can be immediately addressed with a simple action.

 Any possible process improvements agreed upon by the team will be trialled in a future sprint, then discussed and refined during that sprint's retrospective.